drewthayer/capstone2-avalanche/README.md

    - brings its own data size problems... _dimensionality reduction?_

 __more flexible models__: hard to capture the highly variable nature of a stochastic natural process
-  - random forest regressor is not tuned yet
-  - could be good candidate for RNN with LSTM due to time-dependency
+  - could be good candidate for Recurrent-Neural-Network with LSTM due to time-dependency
+  - since there are physical processes underlying the reactions, a model parameterized with stochastic sampling from appropriate distributions could be interesting to pursue.

+__approach as a multi-class classification problem:__
+ - If predicted in classes 0-5, could compare with CAIC zone forecasts.

 __winter/spring domains:__